ministryofjustice/django-govuk-forms/README.rst

 - Inherit forms from ``govuk_forms.forms.GOVUKForm`` and use widgets from ``govuk_forms.widgets``

 See the demo folder in this repository on `GitHub`_, it is not included in distributions.

-NB: Until version 1.0, there is likely going to be a lot of variation in the api, so it’s a good idea to pin a specific version.

 Development
 -----------